Overview of ASP.NET Core SignalR

 - Apps that require notifications.
 Social networks, email, chat, games, travel alerts, and many other apps use notifications.

-SignalR for ASP.NET Core:
+Here are some features of SignalR for ASP.NET Core:

 - Handles connection management automatically.